seventh/prk/README.rst

 This repository is organized the following way:

-- **Doc** folder gathers software requirements of PeRKy, full editions of CeCILL licenses both in English and French.
+- **Doc** folder gathers full editions of CeCILL licenses both in English and French.

+- **Req** folder isolates software requirements of PeRKy itself

 - **Src** folder contains PeRKy source code.